E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/check_dlmeso_dpd/readme.rst

 It checks that the content of the optional configuration (CONFIG) file is consistent with that of the necessary input files (CONTROL and FIELD).
 In particular, it checks: the system dimensions, its composition and the bead content of all the molecules.
+In addition, in case hard walls are present, it checks that none of the stretching bonds between beads crosses a hard wall.

 Background Information